YoshiHack/AirStrike/README.md

    - Captured handshake is validated (`tshark`).
    - If valid, launch `aircrack-ng` with the default wordlist (`/usr/share/wordlists/rockyou.txt`).
    - Cracking results (found password or failure) are printed on screen.

+5. **Evil Twin Attack**

+   - Choose option `3`.
+   - Clone a legitimate access point by entering the SSID and channel.
+   - AirStrike sets up a fake AP using hostapd and dnsmasq, and optionally runs dnsspoof for DNS redirection.
+   - Great for simulating rogue AP attacks or testing captive portals.

+6. **MITM Attack** *(Planned)*

+   - Will simulate classic man-in-the-middle scenarios such as ARP poisoning, SSL stripping, and credential interception.
+   - Currently under development and will be available in future versions.

 ---